franciscoMarquezBocanegra/Taller-1/README.md

 Description of class diagram: NA

-SUBMITTING YOUR ASSIGNMENT
-Submit the link to the project on Github.

-The repository should contain:

 The source code: anexo

 The Readme  describing the project.
 Include the LOC/h.
 Test report
 Your design

 *The Javadoc punto 1.*

 >>> javadoc:3.5.0:javadoc (default-cli) > generate-sources @ punto1 >>>